-The first day of the semester is Monday, August 26th!
-The last day to add Fall 2013 classes is Saturday, September 7th.
+The first day of the semester is Monday, February 10th!
+The last day to add Spring 2014 classes online is Sunday, February 9th.

-If you would like to add into a Fall semester course, you must go to the next class meeting and request permission to add from the instructor.
-Starting Monday August 26th there is no more online adding available.
+If you would like to add into a course that is full, you must go to the next class meeting and request permission to add from the instructor.
+Starting Monday, February 10th there is no more online adding available.
 Even though a class is shown as open on the online class schedule, as of the first day of the semester, only the instructor may give permission to add into the course through the proper paperwork.
 If you are trying to add into an online class, you must send an email to the instructor with your name and student ID number to request permission to add.
 Instructor emails are in the Directory.

 Program’s Mission Statement:

 The mission of Admission and Records is to uphold the academic policies of the university and to maintain the academic records of students.

 The Admissions and Records Office processes admissions applications, maintains student academic records, collects and distributes faculty attendance documents, processes transcript and enrollment verification requests, residency reclassifications, IGETC and CSU certifications, assigns student ID and PIN numbers and processes graduation petitions.

 The students will: